abubakrayesh/burnedbiomass_crime/README.md

 The raw data files are located in Raw.
-Note: the raw raster files for Aerosol Optical Depth and Fire data, and dta files for publicly available survey data for mechanisms are not provided because they are more than 65 GB in size.
-However, the code used to process those raster files is provided in Code/R/aod and Code/Stata/PSLM.

 The Raw data files are then used to create the data files located in Temporary.
   Both R and Stata are used for this purpose.
 The relevant code can be found at RCode/weather and RCode/wind for R files; and StataCode/climate for Stata.